develop-me/bootcamp--setup/mac/readme.md

 ## Automatic Install

-Download the `mac.sh` file and save it to your home directory (e.g. `/Users/yourname`).
+Download the `setup.sh` file and save it to your home directory (e.g. `/Users/yourname`).
 Next open the Terminal app and run the following:

 ```
-cd ~ && sh ./mac.sh
+cd ~ && sh ./setup.sh
 ```

 Once the setup is complete you can delete the file.